synturia/python-file-finder-code/README.md

-# junk-ass-code
+# pythonfinder
-this code is shit lol
+its not good, im tryna refine it lol